• Skip to primary navigation

 • An extra egg yolk contributes to the tender, fudgy, melt-in-your-mouth crumb.
 If you don’t want to waste your leftover egg white, save it to make some candied almonds.

 • Hot water/coffee will “bloom” your cocoa powder, fully developing its flavor.
-Note that using coffee won’t make your chocolate cake taste like coffee, but it will enhance the chocolate taste even more than plain hot water would.
+Note that using coffee won’t make your chocolate cake taste like coffee, but it will enhance the chocolate taste even more than plain hot water would (which is why I prefer it to water).
 On the other hand, if you really like coffee and want a coffee flavor, you can always frost this cake with my coffee frosting (I actually like to use the variation in that recipe to make a mocha frosting with this cake)!

-SAM’S TIP: The best way to keep chocolate cake (or, any cake) moist is to not over-bake it.
+SAM’S TIP: The best way to keep this chocolate cake recipe (or, any cake) moist is to not over-bake it.
 Make sure that your oven temperature isn’t running hotter than it is leading you to believe (I keep two thermometers in my oven to make sure the temperature is accurate), as an oven that’s too hot will over-bake your cake in your hurry.

 How to Make Chocolate Cake